 It’s very rare that two people fall in love with each other.
 Thus, limerence feelings intensify as the victim tries to woo the object who is otherwise indifferent.

-12 Limerence Symptoms
+12 Limerence Signs

 If you guys are already wondering if you are limerent, here are some symptoms of limerence that will help you reach a conclusion.